ofmadsen/livid/README.md

     }
 }

-// Assuming that table examples contain a row with id = 1
+// Assuming the examples table contain a row with id = 1
 $mapper = new ExampleMapper();
 $entity = $mapper->get(1);

 // Will echo Livid\Entity as no entity object was specified in the Query::get method echo get_class($entity);
 ```
-Note that [`Livid\Mapper`](src/Livid/Mapper.php) do not define a constructor and mappers are free to have anything injected.
-Injecting mappers into other classes are relatively cheap as the connection to the database are not established until needed.
+Note that [`Livid\Mapper`](src/Livid/Mapper.php) do not define a constructor method and mappers are therefore free to have anything injected.
+Injecting mappers into other classes are relatively cheap as the connection to the database are not established until needed and reused across mappers.

 ## Fetch data in defined entities
 Livid support entities with public, protected and private properties.
 The naming convention for entity properties in Livid is camel case and as such any column name that contains underscore are converted.